 Navigating relational issues can be a challenging task.
-Family dynamics are incredibly complex, as unique personalities come together, each bringing their own perspectives, circumstances, and problems.
-Occasionally, the outside help of a family counselor is needed to unite these personalities and give clarity to situations—and that’s where a Marriage and Family Therapist (MFT) comes into the picture.
+The family system and its dynamics are incredibly complex, as unique personalities come together, each bringing their own perspectives, circumstances, and issues.
+Occasionally, the outside help of a marriage family counselor is needed to unite these personalities and give clarity to situations-and that's where a Marriage and Family Therapist (MFT) can offer help.

 What Is A Marriage And Family Therapist?

-An MFT therapist is a licensed mental health professional that generally receives training in both psychotherapy and family systems.
-Marriage and family therapist’s work with families and married couples, helping them reconcile differences, overcome difficult situations or deal with mental or emotional issues.
-Yet the day-to-day activities of an MFT can hardly be boiled down to such a short overview.
-Let’s take a more in-depth look at the functions of an MFT, and see the top 4 ways they impact lives and family units on a daily basis.
+An MFT therapist is a licensed marriage counselor and mental health professional that generally receives training in both psychotherapy and family systems.
+Marriage and family therapist's work with families and married couples, helping them reconcile differences, overcome difficult situations or deal with mental or emotional issues.
+Yet the day-to-day activities of a marriage family therapist can hardly be boiled down to such a short overview.
+Let's take a more in-depth look at the functions of an MFT, and see the top 4 ways they impact lives and family units on a daily basis.

 Diagnosing Psychological Disorders

-If one family member is experiencing psychological distress, all the members within the family are affected.
-Depression, anxiety, and other psychological problems can slowly chip away at an individual’s emotional health while causing rifts in familial relationships.
-An MFT is trained to recognize, diagnose, and address psychological disorders so that healing can begin both within the individual and in the family as a whole.
+If one family member is experiencing psychological distress, all the members within the family can be affected.
+Depression, anxiety, and other psychological problems can slowly chip away at an individual's emotional health while causing rifts in familial relationships.
+A marriage family therapist is trained to recognize, diagnose, and address psychological disorders through family counseling so that healing can begin both within the individual and in the family as a whole.

 Assisting in Difficult Circumstances

-When families face difficult situations like divorce, job loss, illness, or death of a loved one, the MFT is there to help them cope and navigate through the struggle.
-These life changes can place a great deal of pressure on individuals and relationships, and it’s the MFT’s role to counsel and support families as they confront these trying times.
+When families face difficult situations like divorce, job loss, illness, or death of a loved one, the MFT is a professional counselor trained to help them cope and navigate through the struggle.
+These life changes can place a great deal of pressure on individuals and relationships, and it's the marriage and family therapists’ role to counsel and support families as they confront these trying times.

-All families experience conflict, albeit to varying extremes.
-MFTs are trained to help mediate these conflicts and provide individuals with useful communication tools to promote reconciliation.
-Whether it’s marital tension, mental and emotional disorders, behavioral problems in children, or anything in between, a marriage and family therapist brings their insight and impartiality to bear on the situation at hand, provoking thought, discussion, and positive life changes.
+Many families experience conflict, albeit to varying extremes.
+MFTs are trained to help mediate these conflicts and provide individuals with useful communication tools in family counseling to promote reconciliation.
+Whether it's marital tension, mental and emotional disorders, behavioral problems in children, or anything in between, a marriage and family therapist brings their insight and impartiality to bear on the situation at hand, provoking thought, discussion, and positive life changes.

 Breaking Dysfunctional Cycles